The fire of the gypsy’s curse is ablaze with

 The Inquisition and civil war rage through 15th century Spain.
 A rivalry between brothers unknowingly separated at birth, a crazed gypsy woman, and a tyrannical count doom the love of a noblewoman for her ardent balladeer.
 Roman censors halted the 1853 premiere of this rousing opera about lust, madness, and murder!

-A powerhouse cast delivers Verdi’s thrilling score, led by internationally lauded Joyce El-Khoury, and Nelson Martinez, who gave a brilliant, heartbreaking performance as Knoxville Opera’s Rigoletto.
+A powerhouse cast delivers Verdi’s thrilling score, led by Rochelle Bard who dazzled Knoxville audiences last season as Norma, and Nelson Martinez, who gave a brilliant, heartbreaking performance as Knoxville Opera’s Rigoletto.

 Performed in Italian with projected English translations